-Josh Rosenkranz heads the firm’s Supreme Court & Appellate Litigation
+Josh Rosenkranz is co-head of the firm’s Supreme Court & Appellate Litigation

 A former law clerk to U.S. Supreme Court Justice William J. Brennan Jr. and

 then-Judge Antonin Scalia on the D.C.
 Circuit, Josh has personally

 argued more than 190 appeals in state and federal appellate courts across the

 nation, including 18 before the U.S. Supreme Court.

 Josh is the only lawyer ever named American Lawyer's “Litigator

 of the Year” twice.
 In 2012, the magazine dubbed him “the Defibrillator” based

 on his streak of appellate wins for companies that “appeared to be at death’s